ThatOneCalculator/DiscordRPCMaker/README.md

 ### Still need help?
 [Open a new issue here](https://github.com/ThatOneCalculator/DiscordRPCGenerator/issues), or [join my Discord!](https://discord.com/invite/mG94DqX)

-The program has been tested on Arch Linux and Windows 10.
+The program has been tested on Arch Linux, macOS 10.14, and Windows 10.